davidnotplay/my-json-react/README.md

 You can define new property types using this class.
 It is usefull to customize the react component properties.

+To make new property types.
+First it make a class that extends of the class `TypeManager`.
+In this new class you make methods with the name of the property types.
+This methods recive the parameter `value` that is the key `value` in the object `props` of the json object;
+and return the react property value.
+Finally you add an instance of the class in the [options](#object-options) of the function `myJsonReact`.

 #### How define new types.
 Example
 ```js
 import myJsonReact, { TypeManager } from 'my-json-react'